shaangontia/swift/README.md

    The app make use of a slider and shows the table of 1 to 20 numbers in a table view.
 The purpose of the app is to know the    slider and the table view object of swift.
 6. ToDo App
    The app uses a table view and UserDefaults to list out and and store the todo list data.
 It uses swipe delete functionality    of the table view.
+7. The weather app : The app will show the current weather of the city entered by the user.
+It will help in learning how to      use webviews and how to call the web URLs from the app.